SeaGL/organization/tech/README.md

 ## Welcome - How to get help

-SeaGL tech is powered by the fine folks reachable at sre@seagl.org and sometimes also, #seagl on FreeNode.
+SeaGL tech is powered by the fine folks reachable at sre@seagl.org and [#tech:seagl.org on Matrix](https://matrix.to/#/#tech:seagl.org).
 They can help with everything below.

 ## Our Infrastructure